Peter Odili

-Peter Otunuya Odili (born 15 August 1948) was the third Governor of Rivers State in Nigeria from 29 May 1999 to 29 May 2007.
-Odili is a member of the People's Democratic Party (PDP).
+Peter Otunuya Odili (born 15 August 1948) is a Nigerian politician who was the third elected Governor of Rivers State in Nigeria from 29 May 1999 to 29 May 2007.
+Odili is a member of the Peoples Democratic Party (PDP).

 Background

-Peter Odili was born on 15 August 1948 in the Ogba/Egbema/Ndoni Local Government Area of Rivers State.
+Peter Odili was born on 15 August 1948 in the Ogba/Egbema/Ndoni Local Government Area of Rivers State, Southern Nigeria.
 Odili graduated from the Medical School of the University of Nigeria, Nsukka, and pursued post-graduate work in Tropical Medicine at the University of Liverpool in the United Kingdom.

 Dr. Peter Odili is married to Justice Mary Ukaego Odili (b.
 12 May 1952).

-In 1988/89, Odili was elected member and leader of Rivers State Delegates to the Constituent Assembly.
+In 1988/89, Dr. Odili was elected member and leader of Rivers State Delegates to the Constituent Assembly.

 In 1992, he was elected as the Deputy Governor of Rivers State.
 After the Nigerian Third Republic ended, he was again elected to the National Constitutional Conference and became the Conference Committee Chairman on State Creation.
 Odili thereafter became the National Secretary of the defunct Democratic Party of Nigeria (DPN).

 Governorship

-Odili was elected governor of Rivers State during the 1999 Rivers State gubernatorial election, and was reelected in April 2003.
+Odili was elected Governor of Rivers State during the 1999 Rivers State gubernatorial election, and was reelected in April 2003.

 In September 2004, Amnesty International wrote an open letter to Odili expressing deep concerns for protection of human rights of civilians in and around Port Harcourt, detailing an increasingly alarming security situation in Rivers State, due to fighting allegedly between rival armed groups.